-Mental health legislation in the early years of the state reflected the hospitalization approach and especially legislation of the Treatment of the Mentally Ill Law, 5715-1955 (which has subsequently been amended on several occasions).
-The budgetary sources originating from contributions of philanthropists and various funds were mainly used in support of hospital beds and inpatient days.
+Mental health legislation, especially the enactment of the Treatment of the Mentally Ill Law, 5715-1955 (which has since been amended on several occasions).in the early years of the state reflected the hospitalization approach and The budgetary sources originating from contributions of philanthropists and various funds were mainly used in support of hospital beds and inpatient days.
 (Aviram, 2019).
-Until the mid-1960’s, emphasis was placed on increasing the number of hospital beds and providing a response to those in need of hospitalization.
-During the sixties, attention began to be paid to the serious difficulties of mental health hospitalization.
-Already at that early stage, calls were voiced for a change in the existing setup and reorganization of the mental health services in order to reduce long-term hospitalization along with initial thoughts on prevention and rehabilitation (Aviram, 1991).
-At the beginning of the seventies, there were more than 8,000 hospital beds for psychiatric patients in all the hospitalization institutions in Israel.
+Until the mid-1960s, emphasis was placed on increasing the number of hospital beds and providing a response to those in need of hospitalization.
+During the sixties, attention began to be paid to the serious problems of mental health hospitalization.
+Already at that early stage, calls were heard for a change in the existing setup and for reorganization of the mental health services in order to reduce long-term hospitalization, along with initial discussions on prevention and rehabilitation instead (Aviram, 1991).
+In the early 1970s, there were more than 8,000 hospital beds for psychiatric patients in all the hospitalization institutions in Israel.
 2.7 beds for every 1,000 residents (compared with 1.3 in 1948 and 0.4 in 2016) (Aviram, 2019, 1991).

 The lack of hospital beds, together with social and professional developments, led to a change in the early seventies, at first mainly in terms of the dialogue on the required changes.
-This appeal emanated both from a bottom-up approach by social organizations calling for changes in the field along with expansion of the social approach and integration within the community, together with forces from within the government.
-For example, the State Comptroller’s Office, which in the early seventies examined the psychiatric and mental health system and commented on the lack of community-based solutions to provide support (State Comptroller, 1970).
+This appeal emanated both from a bottom-up approach by social organizations calling for changes in the field, along with expansion of the social approach advocating integration within the community, together with forces from within the government.
+One example is that of the State Comptroller’s Office, which in the early 1970s examined the psychiatric and mental health system and commented on the lack of community-based solutions to provide support (State Comptroller, 1970).
 The first attempt to effect a change in mental health policy and reform arrived in the form of the Ministry of Health’s 1972 reorganization program.
-The program was based on understanding the new trends, mainly in the USA, which advocated transferring the focal point of the mental health system from the psychiatric hospitals to community mental health services, mainly by downsizing the number of hospital beds, reducing the number of inpatients and the length of hospital stay, in parallel to development of the community mental health services available to the population (Ministry of Health, 1972; Aviram, 2019).
-The program proposed enhancing community mental health service centers (based on the model of the Kennedy administration in the USA), whose objectives were: 1. providing therapeutic services in the vicinity of the patient's home.
-2. providing preventive services to counter the development of individual, family and social pathology (Aviram, 2019; Tramer, 1975, 1981).
-The program placed emphasis on the fundamental concepts of the community approach to mental health: regionality (accessibility), comprehensiveness and continuity of care (the constancy and variety of the services).
-The original program proposed establishing a regional community center in each geographical area in Israel to serve the community and provide hospitalization and emergency services, outclinics, partial hospitalization, along with counseling, and education services.
-This was based on the understanding that coordinated work with the various health and welfare agencies would be a prerequisite for such a program to be implemented, along with adapting them to the health and mental health services framework.
+The program was based on understanding the new trends, mainly in the United State, which advocated transferring the focal point of the mental health system from the psychiatric hospitals to community mental health services, mainly by downsizing the number of hospital beds, reducing the number of inpatients and the length of hospital stay, in parallel to development of the community mental health services available to the population (Ministry of Health, 1972; Aviram, 2019).
+The program proposed enhancing community mental health service centers (based on the model of the Kennedy administration in the United States, whose objectives were providing therapeutic services in the vicinity of the patient's home and providing preventive services to counter the development of individual, family and social pathology (Aviram, 2019; Tramer, 1975, 1981).
+The program placed emphasis on the fundamental concepts of the community approach to mental health: regionality (accessibility), comprehensiveness, and continuity of care (the constancy and variety of the services).
+The original program proposed establishing a regional community center in each geographical area in Israel to serve the community and provide hospitalization and emergency services, out-patient clinics, partial hospitalization, along with counseling, and education services.
+This was based on the understanding that coordinated work with the various health and welfare agencies would be a prerequisite for implementation of such a program, along with adapting them to the health and mental health services framework.
 The main argument in favor of the deinstitutionalization program was a resulting, significant decline in the number of inpatients that would reduce hospitalization costs and enable the closure of lesser quality private hospitals.
 (Aviram, 2019).